ibm-cloud-docs/containers/cs_nodeport.md

 You can expose your app as a Kubernetes NodePort service for free or standard clusters.
 {:shortdesc}

-In VPC clusters, you can access an app through a NodePort only if you are connected to your private VPC network, such as through a VPN connection.
+Because worker nodes in VPC clusters do not have a public IP address, you can access an app through a NodePort only if you are connected to your private VPC network, such as through a VPN connection or by using the [Kubernetes web terminal](/docs/containers?topic=containers-cs_cli_install#cli_web).
 To access an app from the internet, you must use a [VPC load balancer](/docs/containers?topic=containers-vpc-lbaas) or [Ingress](/docs/containers?topic=containers-ingress-about) service instead.
 {: note}

 If you do not already have an app ready, you can use a Kubernetes example app called [Guestbook](https://github.com/kubernetes/examples/blob/master/guestbook/all-in-one/guestbook-all-in-one.yaml){: external}.